 South Africa is a Board member of three significant funding bodies: namely the Green Climate Fund (GCF); the World Bank's Climate Investment Fund and the Global Environment Facility.

 The memberships enable the country to shape the policies, programming and governance of these respective institutions.
-The country is also a member of the Partnership for Action on Green Economy and will be hosting the Third Ministerial Conference in September 2018.
+The country is also a member of the Partnership for Action on Green Economy.